White Sage Plant

 White sage is a sacred plant that has been used for centuries by indigenous cultures in spiritual rituals and smudging ceremonies.
 Properly drying the white sage leaves is crucial to ensure their potency and effectiveness in smudging.
 Here are some guidelines to help you properly dry white sage for smudging.

-Once the white sage leaves are thoroughly dried, remove them from the stems, crumble them into smaller pieces if desired, and store them in a tightly sealed jar or container.
-Keep the container in a cool, dry place away from light and moisture to maintain the freshness and effectiveness of the dried white sage.
+2. Storage: Store in a tightly sealed jar or container in a cool, dry place away from light and moisture to maintain freshness and effectiveness.

 The following table explain how to properly dry white sage for smudging: